-Devï is a freshly established ethical clothing brand focusing on women empowerment, rural community development and sustainability.
+Devï is an ethical clothing brand focusing on women empowerment, rural community development and sustainability.

-It all started in February 2018 when the Founder of DEVÏ travelled to India in order to intern at the NGO IPHD (Institute for Philanthropy and Humanitarian Development).
-Her intention was actually to help planning and implementing sustainable projects linked to environment but the strong admiration and love she felt for the Saheli Women, a sub- branch from IPHD, turned her life immediately upside down and encouraged her to create DEVÏ with these Women.
+It all started in February 2018 when the Founder of Devï travelled to India in order to intern at the NGO IPHD (Institute for Philanthropy and Humanitarian Development).
+Her intention was actually to help planning and implementing sustainable projects linked to the environment but the strong admiration and love she felt for the Saheli Women, a sub- branch of IPHD, turned her life upside down immediately and encouraged her to create Devï with these Women.